 🍟How to use

-- Spread - Use it as a spread for your sandwiches or wraps.
+- Spread - Use it as a spread for your sandwiches, wraps, or burritos.

-- As a base for other sauces - This silken tofu mayo is pretty mild and versatile and works great as a base for creamy sauces.
+- As a base for other sauces - This silken tofu mayo is pretty mild and works great as a base for creamy sauces or salad dressings.
 I love using it to make sriracha mayo.

-- Dip - You can use it as a dip for fries, potato slices, or even raw veggies like carrots and cucumbers.
+- Dip - You can use it as a dip for fries, air fryer oyster mushrooms, or tofu egg rolls.

 🍽More vegan condiments